MicrosoftDocs/windows-dev-docs/hub/dev-home/index.md

 The [Dev Home GitHub extension](./extensions.md#dev-home-github-extension) enables you to connect your GitHub account to Dev Home and create customized widgets that integrate with your GitHub repositories.
 To connect your GitHub account to Dev Home and begin creating GitHub widgets:

 1. Once you've installed Dev Home, the GitHub extension will be available by default, but you will need to log-in to your GitHub account to gain access to the integrated features.
-Currently DevHome supports only a single GitHub account.
+Currently Dev Home supports only a single GitHub account.
 (See the [DevHome Extension repo on GitHub](https://github.com/microsoft/devhomegithubextension/issues/276) for updates on adding support for multiple accounts.)

 2. Select **Add a widget** from the top-right of your Dev Home dashboard.
-A list of widget options will appear, some of which will require customization in order to be added to your dashboard.
+A list of widget options will appear that you can pin and then customize to your preference.

 Learn more about the [Dev Home GitHub extension](extensions.md#dev-home-github-extension) and how to create customized widgets and set up Windows notifications.